institutional/institutional-books-1-pipeline/README.md

 > 🚧 Work in progress

 # hlbooks-pipeline
-A pipeline for analyzing, refining and publishing a dataset from Harvard Library's Google Books collection.
+The Institutional Data Initiative's pipeline for analyzing and refining the HLBooks collection source materials in order to publish it as a dataset.

-Commands are grouped as follows:
+**Commands are grouped as follows:**
 - **setup**: Pipeline setup and corpus I/O (for example: downloading and indexing a local copy of  the collection).
-- **analyze**: Analyze data already present in the collection (raw data, existing metadata).
+- **analyze**: Analysis of the data present in the collection.
 Results are stored in the database.
+- **process**: Processing and/or augmentation of data from the collection.
+- **export**: Export of samples and stats.
+- **publish**: Prepares the dataset for publication.

 ---